-To understand and change school practices and structures that keep racial achievement gaps in place while improving the achievement of all students.
+To understand and change school practices and structures that keep racial opportunity/achievement gaps in place.

-The Minority Student Achievement Network (MSAN) is a national coalition of multiracial, suburban-urban school districts that have come together tounderstand and eliminate achievement/opportunity gaps that persist in their schools.
-Across MSAN districts racial disparities on an array of achievement data demonstrate wide gaps in performance between students of color and their white peers.
-MSAN districts have student populations between 3,000 and 33,000, and are most often well-established first-ring suburbs or small to mid-size cities.
+The Minority Student Achievement Network (MSAN) is a national coalition of multiracial school districts that have come together to understand and eliminate opportunity/achievement gaps that persist in their schools.
+MSAN districts have student populations between 3,000 and 33,000 and are most often located in well-established first-ring suburbs or small/mid-size cities.
 Additionally, the districts share a history of high academic achievement and connections to major research universities.

-Since 1999, MSAN districts have worked fervently to conduct and publish research, analyze policies, and examine practices that support the Network's mission: to understand and change school practices and structures that keep racial achievement gaps in place.
+Across MSAN districts, disparities on an array of achievement data demonstrate wide gaps in performance across students from diverse racial, ethnic, and linguistic backgrounds.
+Since 1999, MSAN has worked fervently to achieve the parallel goals of closing gaps while ensuring all students achieve to high levels.
+To this end, districts work collaboratively to conduct and publish research, analyze policies, and share promising practices that support the Network’s mission: to understand and change school practices and structures that keep racial opportunity/achievement gaps in place.

-MSAN has worked to build a community of learners who engage in common practices across school districts.
-These include:
+MSAN has worked to build a community of learners who engage in a common set of core practices across school districts.
+These include

 For more information about MSAN please contact Executive Director, Dr. Madeline Hafner at 608.262.1665 or firstname.lastname@example.org.